 About the course

 The Physical Education (PE) PGCE course at St Mary's University continues the tradition of producing outstanding practitioners of secondary PE.
-Trainees are assessed on their ability to teach pupils in the 11-16 age range, with opportunities for A level and BTEC teaching also included in the programme as appropriate.
+Trainees are assessed on their ability to teach pupils in the 11-16 age range, with opportunities for KS5 academic PE teaching as appropriate.

 Trainees will gain experience across a diverse range of secondary school settings and activity areas throughout the course.

 Applications will be accepted from individuals that have a 2:1, or above with an ' in line' degree classification.
-You can apply to our Secondary PE PGCE course with a 2:2 'in line' degree classification but your application most also highlight significant school experience.
+You can apply to our Secondary PE PGCE course with a 2:2 'in line' degree classification but your application should also highlight an understanding of Secondary PE curriculum.

-The course covers all aspects of physical education teaching and learning, with an emphasis on creative practice for use in school.
-There is a strong emphasis on using and developing a range of physical education models, as well as planning for the whole ability range to ensure that all pupils are able to make progress.
-The experienced physical education tutors work in close partnership with trainees and the placement schools, developing collaborative practice embedded throughout the course.
+The course covers all aspects of PE teaching and learning, with an emphasis on creative practice for use in school.
+There is a strong emphasis on using and developing a range of PE models, as well as planning for the whole ability range to ensure that all pupils are able to make progress.
+The experienced PE tutors work in close partnership with trainees and the placement schools, developing collaborative practice embedded throughout the course.

-Some distinctive features of the physical education PGCE provision at St Mary's University include: -
+Some distinctive features of the PE PGCE provision at St Mary's University include: -

 - Theoretical concepts & pedagogy delivered through practical sports settings to enhance subject knowledge.

-- Use of technology and IT to enhance delivery
+- Use of technology and IT to enhance PE practical and theory delivery

 - Strong PE community including PE mentors and local PE departments

-- Active participants in London providers working party
+- Tutors are forward thinking and underpin delivery with research informed practice; active participants in London providers working party

 For further information about PE, please contact the PGCE tutors: